William A. (Bill) Hritsco, J.D.

 Bill actively served the community through the Dillon Jaycees and Montana Farm Bureau, as an officer and Board member for the Southwest Montana YMCA, and the boards of the Montana Water Resources Association and Barrett Hospital and Healthcare Foundation.
 He is also a member of the State Bar of Montana.

-Bill became involved with Yellowstone Boys and Girls Ranch nearly 20 years ago after several court appointments as guardian ad litem for abandoned, abused and neglected children struggling in the court system.
+Bill became involved with Yellowstone Boys and Girls Ranch nearly 20 or more years ago after several court appointments as guardian ad litem for abandoned, abused and neglected children struggling in the court system.
 Bill then joined the Yellowstone Boys and Girls Ranch Board of Directors where he served for eight years before transitioning to Yellowstone Foundation’s Board of Directors in 2008 where he served until 2016, with the last three years as its Chairman.

 James C. Soft, CFP, MA, MS

 James C. Soft held the Presidency at Yellowstone Boys and Girls Ranch Foundation from 2002 through 2012.
 Jim continues to help donors with all forms of planned giving at the Foundation, as he has since 1972.
 He holds a Certified Financial Planner® designation and a Masters of Science degree (with an emphasis in estate planning) from the College of Financial Planning.